hustcc/echarts-for-react/README.md

  - **`onChartReady`** (optional, function)

-when the chart is ready, will callback the function with the `echarts object` as it's paramter.
+when the chart is ready, will callback the function with the `echarts object` as it's parameter.

  - **`loadingOption`** (optional, object)